 Landscape with plants that grow in winter, suited to your zone and growing conditions.
 Your reward will be showy blooms and vibrant fruits.
 In fact, you may come to regard winter in a whole new way – a season to anticipate!

 Finally, if you’d rather leave the job to the pros, contact Nixa Lawn Service.
-We offer full-service lawn care, from weekly mowing and aerating to overseeding and irrigation.
-Plus, we can spruce up your landscaping with newly trimmed bushes, mulching, lighting, water features, trees, and (of course) some plants that grow in winter.
+We offer comprehensive lawn care, from weekly mowing and aerating to overseeding and irrigation.
+Plus, we can enhance your landscaping with newly trimmed bushes, mulching, lighting, water features, trees, and (of course) some plants that grow in winter.
 To get started, please give us a call at 417-724-0318 or contact us online.